diku-dk/futhark/docs/language-reference.rst

 ``scatter as is vs``
 ....................

-The ``scatter`` expression calculates the equivalent of this imperative code::
+This ``scatter`` expression calculates the equivalent of this imperative code::

   for index in 0..shape(is)[0]-1: